phetsims/tambo/doc/adding-sound-to-a-sim.md

 generation will need to be inside the view element so that the code has access to all the needed information.
 An example where this often comes up is if different behavior is needed when a value was changed via keyboard interaction versus mouse or touch interaction.
-- [ ] Decide whether a "Sound Options" dialog is needed to allow designers to compare different sound design ideas in context.
+- [ ] Decide whether a "Sound Options" content is needed to allow designers to compare different sound design ideas in context.
 This has been found to be very useful when iterating on a sound design.
 There is more information on this in the User Guide, and [an example in the Tambo demo] (https://github.com/phetsims/tambo/blob/master/js/demo/AudioCustomPreferencesContent.js).